Published on April 15, 2020 (over 4 years ago)

 Customization can mean a broad range of things and there’s a lot of UI detail you may not have thought about yet.
 It can include, but isn’t limited to: the experience around the player (does it bleed to the edge or have a border), within the player itself like what the progress bar and controls look like, navigation on how to skip to the previous or next title, etc.

-For this criteria, our answers range from “No” to “Limited” to “Yes.”
+For this criterion, we focused on the player provided by the platform and our answers range from “No” to “Limited” to “Yes.”
 Here’s what we mean by each of those:

 • No: You can’t customize the player to reflect your branding or how the video shows up when you embed it.
 These solutions may be easy to use but you pretty much have to take what you get for how it looks.